 The GCLID, or auto-tagging, is a default feature of Google Ads that takes out the work of tracking for advertisers.
 When the feature is turned on, Google adds the GCLID parameter to your URL every time a user clicks on your ads.

-Here’s where to turn GCLID, or auto-tagging on, in Google Ads:
+Here’s how to enable GCLID, or auto-tagging on, in Google Ads:

 The GCLID tracks a wealth of information, including: